 abuse (non-accidental trauma) must be investigated and ruled out.
 Indeed, the

 possibility of child abuse must not be ignored merely because a diagnosis of osteogenesis

 imperfecta is present!

-Other differential diagnoses which may present similar to osteogenesis imperfecta include vitamin-D homeostasis deficiencies and hypophosphatasia, celiac disease, Menkes disease, and I-cell disease.
+Other conditions which may have a musculoskeletal presentation similar to osteogenesis imperfecta include vitamin-D homeostasis deficiencies and hypophosphatasia, celiac disease, some forms of Ehlers-Danlos syndrome, Menkes disease, and I-cell disease.

 - Any child presenting with skin lesions and/or fractures otherwise unexplained must be worked up for non-accidental trauma.
 As mentioned above, just because a diagnosis of osteogenesis imperfecta is made does not mean child abuse is not present.